M0orph3us/Brief-Four/README.md

-# Create a responsive site
+# Create a site for Volunteers

 This project is carried out as part of the Application Developer Designer training at [Simplon Grenoble](https://simplon.co/).